Overpopulation of domestic pets

 In some countries, there is an overpopulation of pets such as cats, dogs, and exotic animals.
 In the United States, six to eight million animals are brought to shelters each year, of which an estimated three to four million are subsequently euthanized, including 2.7 million considered healthy and adoptable.
 Euthanasia numbers have declined since the 1970s, when U.S. shelters euthanized an estimated 12 to 20 million animals.
 Most humane societies, animal shelters, and rescue groups urge animal caregivers to have their animals spayed or neutered to prevent the births of unwanted and accidental litters that could contribute to this dynamic.

-Global effects

-Dealing with a population of unwanted domestic animals is a major concern to animal welfare and animal rights groups.
-Domestic animal overpopulation can be an ecological concern, as well as a financial problem: capturing, impounding, and eventual euthanasia costs taxpayers and private agencies millions of dollars each year.
-Unwanted pets released into the wild may contribute to severe ecosystem damage (e.g. the effect of introducing exotic snakes into Florida's Everglades).
-With overpopulation of domestic pets and limited spaces to shelter them, the amount of homeless animals contracting diseases is rising.
-This is a public health concern to people all over the world as diseases, like canine rabies, can spread rapidly from animals to humans.
-According to the World Health Organization (WHO), over 3 billion people in Asia and Africa are at high risk of contracting canine rabies, with tens of thousands dying each year.

 Statistics

+In 2023, there were an estimated 480 million stray cats and at least 675 million stray dogs worldwide.

 Bahrain

 In Bahrain, the stray dog population was estimated to be approximately 10,000 in 2014.
 The Bahrain Society for the Prevention of Cruelty to Animals (BSPCA) created a "catch, neuter, return" program (CNR) in September 2013, with start up funds provided by Dog Trust.
 The program has been widely praised as effective in reducing aggression and bettering the health of the stray dog populations in multiple geographical areas.
 The CNR program was intended to last five years and lead to the eradication of the stray populations.
 However, funds were depleted after the successful neutering of 1,200 stray dogs, prompting the BSPCA to request financial assistance from the Bahraini government.
 A spokesperson for the BSPCA has stated that the response from authorities has been to send police officers out to shoot the dogs on the street.
 The stray dogs have been responsible for multiple attacks on livestock, including four separate attacks in a single month.
 Shaikha Marwa bint Abdulrahman Al Khalifa, a member of Bahrain's royal family, stated she and the BSPCA have plans to build a shelter for the dogs to neuter and rehabilitate them.
 The shelter would be located near Al Areen Wildlife Park and Reserve and was slated to open in the beginning of 2016.